Skip to main content

 When a bin of ice prevents the control arm from falling past a certain point, the mechanical ice maker shuts off.
 The full ice bin keeps it from overflowing and filling your freezer with ever-expanding mountains of ice.

-If the bar is able to fall all the way down, then the ice maker starts on the next batch.
+If the bar falls all the way down, the ice maker starts the next batch.

 What to do if my refrigerator ice maker stops working?
-How to fix ice maker
+How to fix the ice maker

 1. Take a look at the control arm and the power switch